mrseanryan/gpt-multi-atomic-agents/README.md

 Notes about the Creature Creator agent:
 - this agent can only generate "AddCreature" function calls.
 - the agent also accepts (understands) previous "AddCreature" calls, so that it knows what has already been created.
 - additionally, this agent understands a subset of function calls from agents: here, it understands the "AddRelationship" function defined by `function_add_relationship`.
+This allows the agents to collaborate.
 See the [example source code](https://github.com/mrseanryan/gpt-multi-atomic-agents/tree/master/examples/sim_life) for more details.

 ## Examples [GraphQL Based Approach]